BioMike/PriceAPI/README.md

 # PriceAPI
-An API that gives you the spot price of Auroracoin for Islandic Krona, Bitcoin, Euro and US Dollar.
+An API that gives you the spot price of Auroracoin for Islandic Krona, Bitcoin, Euro and US Dollar; or the spot price of Gulden for Bitcoin, Euro and US Dollar.

 See http://ercinee.eu/ for more information.